chiloanerk/chiloanerk/README.md

 - 👋 Hi, I’m Relebogile Chiloane
-- 👀 I’m interested in A.I and automation
+- 👀 I’m interested in A.I esp self driving vehicles
 - 🌱 I’m currently learning at the University of South Africa for an IT diploma
 - 💞️ I’m looking to collaborate on any open source project that is accomodating
 - 📫 How to reach me: chiloane.rk@live.com